HTTP Requests

 method returns the request's protocol:

-const protocol = request.getOriginProtocol!
+const protocol\string = request.getOriginProtocol!

 Request Path, Param & Method